MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 Example usage is shown below.

-TBD TBD TBD

-TBD - This sample code just seems to be showing how to get the object bag, but then doesn't do anything with it?

-TBD TBD TBD
+This sample code shows how the driver retrieves a circuit property from the specified circuit property object bag.

 ```cpp
 DspR_EvtCircuitCompositeCircuitInitialize(